IArchiver

 iArchiver is a software utility for handling file archives on the Apple Macintosh.
 It was renamed Rucksack, and then simply "Archiver".

 iArchiver was designed as a universal tool for working with archives, and can be used to create, extract and convert a large number of common and legacy archive formats with a drag-and-drop interface.

-With iArchiver you can: create Zip, DMG, 7-zip, Tar, Gzip, Bzip2, Z and CPIO archives open Zip, RAR, ARJ, LhA, StuffIt, hqx, rpm, PAX, and many other common and not so common formats convert archives from one format to another for example from RAR to ZIP or from StuffIt to DMG.
+iArchiver's main purpose is to create, open, and change various archive types.

-iArchiver was developed and is currently being maintained by Dare to be Creative Ltd, a software company based in Vienna, Austria.
+iArchiver was developed and is currently being maintained by Dare to be Creative Ltd., a software company based in Vienna, Austria.